digital-asset/dabl-react/README.md

 Within this context, React hooks become available for interacting with Hub-specific APIs, outlined below.
 The APIs request/responses are documented in an OpenAPI specification, and are readable on the official [API reference page](https://hub.daml.com/docs/api).

 APIs that retrieve data are polled and updated every 5 seconds by default.
 The polling interval can be overridden globally via the `<DamlHub ... interval={x}>` prop, where `x` is a number of milliseconds.
-Set to `0` to disable polling.
+Use `0` to disable polling.

 #### Default Parties